Skip to content

 His decorations include the Legion of Merit, Distinguished Flying Cross with 1 OLC, Air Medal with 3 OLC, Armed Forces Expeditionary Medal and Vietnamese Service Medal among other decorations and awards.

 He graduated from the University of Puget Sound with a B.A., and from the University of Southern California with a M.S. in Systems Management.
-He also attended the Air Force Command and Staff College.
+He also attended the Air Force Command and Staff College in residence.

 Personal Affairs and Members Services Chair & Marine Service Representative